 3. Check for Keratinization

 A thick, keratin‑filled surface (like the outer skin) points to keratinized stratified squamous.
-Non‑keratinized versions line moist surfaces—mouth, esophagus, vagina Simple as that..
+Non‑keratinized versions line moist surfaces—mouth, esophagus, vagina It's one of those things that adds up.
+Still holds up..

 4. Look for Specializations